aucad/sensor-data/readme.md

-# Sensor datasets
+# Sensor Datasets

-Summary and description of datasets in this repository
+Summary and description of datasets in this repository.

 |   #   | Dataset                                                                     | Description                        | Files |    Rows |
 |:-----:|:----------------------------------------------------------------------------|:-----------------------------------|:-----:|--------:|